aurelia/aurelia.github.io-old/_harp/docs.md

-  loader:Loader; //the module loader container:Container; //the app-level dependency injection container resources:ResourceRegistry; //the app level view resource registery plugins:Plugins; //the plugins api
+  loader:Loader; //the module loader container:Container; //the app-level dependency injection container resources:ResourceRegistry; //the app level view resource registery use:Plugins; //the plugins api

-  withInstance(type, instance):Aurelia; //DI helper method (pass through to container) withSingleton(type, implementation):Aurelia; //DI helper method (pass through to container) withResources(resources):Aurelia; //resource helper method (pass through to resources)
+  withInstance(type, instance):Aurelia; //DI helper method (pass through to container) withSingleton(type, implementation):Aurelia; //DI helper method (pass through to container) withResources(resources):Aurelia; //resource helper method

-  start():Promise; //starts the framework up causing plugins to be installed and resources to be loaded setRoot(root, applicationHost):Promise; //set your "root" or "app" view-model and display it }
+  start():Promise; //starts the framework, causing plugins to be installed and resources to be loaded setRoot(root, applicationHost):Promise; //set your "root" or "app" view-model and display it }
 ```

 ## Views and View Models

 In Aurelia, user interface elements are composed of _view_ and _view-model_ pairs.
 The _view_ is written with HTML and is rendered into the DOM.
 The _view-model_ is written with JavaScript and provides data and behavior to the _view_.
-The templating engine and/or DI are responsible for creating these pairs and enforcing a predictable lifecycle on the process.
+The templating engine and/or DI are responsible for creating these pairs and enforcing a predictable lifecycle for the process.
 Once instantiated, Aurelia's powerful _databinding_ links the two pieces together allowing changes in your data to be reflected in the _view_ and vice versa.

 ### Dependency Injection (DI)